UnlockGPU/UnlockGPU/index-revised.md

 ---

 **Disclaimers:** This content contains forward-looking statements about market projections, AMD's potential performance, and industry trends that involve risks and uncertainties.
 Actual results may differ materially.
-All market data and financial projections are current as of Q1 2025 unless otherwise noted.
+All market data and financial projections are current as of their respective sources unless otherwise noted.

 The authors may hold financial positions in AMD or related securities.
 This content is for informational purposes only and does not constitute investment advice.
 Readers should conduct their own research and consult financial advisors before making investment decisions.